-a.
-The tipster was justifiably relying on the FBI as the exclusive forum for reporting school shootings because, in response to the tipster's expressed ambivalence about whether the FBI was the proper forum for reporting information about Nikolas Cruz, the FBI reassured the tipster, both implicitly and expressly, that the FBI was the proper forum for reporting such information, that the FBI would investigate the matter, and that the FBI would follow-up with the tipster; and

-- b.
-Given the tipster's reasonable reliance on the FBI and its assurances, the FBI's failure to exercise reasonable care in the handling and relaying of the information concerning a potential school shooting by Nikolas Cruz created a broad zone of risk that such information would never be disseminated to an appropriate governmental body and that the tip would never be investigated and acted upon; and - c.
-Such failure posed a general threat of harm to the students and staff at MSDHS-the foreseeable target of Nikolas Cruz and the intended beneficiaries of the tip, to whom the FBI ultimately owed a duty to perform its undertaking in a reasonable manner.

-124. Third, the FBI owed the students and teachers of MSDHS in Parkland, Florida, a special duty to intervene because:

 - a.
+The tipster was justifiably relying on the FBI as the exclusive forum for reporting school shootings because, in response to the tipster's expressed ambivalence about whether the FBI was the proper forum for reporting information about Nikolas Cruz, the FBI reassured the tipster, both implicitly and expressly, that the FBI was the proper forum for reporting such information, that the FBI would investigate the matter, and that the FBI would follow-up with the tipster; and - b.
+Given the tipster's reliance on the FBI and its assurances, failure to exercise reasonable care in the handling and relaying of the information concerning a potential school shooting by Nikolas Cruz created a broad zone of risk that such information would never be disseminated to an appropriate governmental body and that the tip would never be investigated and acted upon; and - c.
+Such failure posed a general threat of harm to the students and staff at Marjory Stoneman Douglas High School-the foreseeable target of Nikolas Cruz and the intended beneficiaries of the tip, to whom the FBI ultimately owed a duty to perform its undertaking in a reasonable manner. - 124.
+Third, the FBI owed the students and teachers of Marjory Stoneman Douglas High School in Parkland, Florida, a special duty to intervene because:

-The FBI instructed tipsters to communicate information regarding potential school shootings, thereby willingly assuming a duty and injecting itself into matters involving potential school shootings; - b.
+- a.
+The FBI instructed tipsters to communicate information regarding potential school shootings, thereby willingly injecting itself into matters involving potential school shootings; - b.
 The FBI directly involved itself in handling the tip concerning Nikolas Cruz by fielding the January 5 tipster's call and assuring the ambivalent tipster, both implicitly and expressly, that the FBI would investigate the matter and that calling the FBI was the appropriate course of action, to the exclusion of notifying other law enforcement authorities; - c.
-The FBI knew or reasonably could have foreseen that an identifiable group of individuals-here, students and teachers of MSDHS in Parkland, Florida-

-were the expected targets of Nikolas Cruz's violence or anticipated shootings; and d.
-Despite knowing or reasonably foreseeing the risk to the students and teachers of MSDHS in Parkland, Florida, the FBI stood back and permitted the danger to exist by failing to act reasonably and in direct in violation of mandatory established protocols.

-125. Breach: The FBI failed to exercise reasonable care (a) in complying with mandatory investigative procedures that FBI had adopted as the standard of conduct for handling information concerning potential school shootings; (b) in complying with non-discretionary duties not to falsely assure people possessing credible information and evidence about anticipated school shootings that their tips and information would be taken seriously and investigated, and not to dissuade people with such information from contacting other law enforcement agencies (c) in performing the task it undertook-serving as the receiver, repository, and conduit of information regarding school shootings-and upon which the public-and, specifically, the January 5 tipster-relied to their detriment; and (d) in the way it handled the information received concerning Nikolas Cruz and MSDHS, an entity that was foreseeably at risk of being attacked by Nikolas Cruz.
+The FBI knew or reasonably could have foreseen that an identifiable group of individuals-here, students and teachers of Marjory Stoneman Douglas High School in Parkland, Florida-were the expected targets of Nikolas Cruz's violence or anticipated shootings; and - d.
+Despite knowing or reasonably foreseeing the risk to the students and teachers of Marjory Stoneman Douglas High School in Parkland, Florida, the FBI permitted the danger to exist by failing to act entirely, in violation of mandatory, established protocols. - 125.
+Breach of Duty: The FBI failed to exercise reasonable care (a) in complying with mandatory investigative procedures that the bureau had adopted as the standard of conduct for handling information concerning potential school shootings; (b) in complying with non-discretionary duties not to falsely assure people possessing credible information and evidence about anticipated school shootings that their tips and information would be taken seriously and investigated, and not to dissuade people with such information from contacting other law enforcement agencies; (c) in performing the task it undertook-serving as the receiver, repository, and conduit of information regarding school shootings-and upon which the public-and, specifically, the January 5 tipster-relied to their detriment; and (d) in the way it handled the information received concerning Nikolas Cruz and Marjory Stoneman Douglas High School, an entity that was foreseeably at risk of being attacked by Nikolas Cruz.
 Specifically, the FBI failed to exercise reasonable care in the following ways, among others: